keijiro/ColorSuite/README.md

 - Vignetting

 These functions are implemented in a single one-pass shader.
-In case you dont't use some functions, it strip out unused functions automatically using the multiple shader compilation technique, and guarantees the best performance in any case.
+In case you dont't use some functions, it automatically strips out the unused functions from the shader using the multiple shader compilation technique, and guarantees the best performance in any case.

 License
 -------